 It’s important that students’ concerns are addressed and common questions answered in an easy-to-find place on your international pages.
 The prevalence of this information will help the student develop a more positive opinion of your institution - it will be more likely a student will reach out for further information and convert from a visitor to your site to a student inquiry.

 Our NAFSA-trained student advisors speak to hundreds of pupils daily.
 We match these students with your entry criteria and provide one-to-one support from application to enrollment.
-If you want to level up your overseas recruitment strategy, book a free, non-obligatory meeting now.

 From our student advisors, we know that the following are the concerns and questions that are brought to Studee from students: